Frequently Asked Questions

 The quantities above cover up to three diamonds.
 If you need more than three, we ask you to please contact us so we can arrange the exact amount of remains we need for production.

 Pet ashes and fur are very similar to human ashes and hair at the chemical level.
 Therefore, we need the same amount in each case.

-To turn ashes into a diamond, it takes us about one to four months.
+To turn ashes into a diamond, it takes us about two to four months.